Dance (Pt. 1)

 Poor man eyes a rich man, denigrates his poverty

-Rich man loves a poor man, envies his simplicity
+Rich man eyes a poor man, envies his simplicity

 TrackTalk